Redis Queue

 public $queue = 'send-mail';

-// Connection name, corresponding to plugin/webman/redis-queue/redis.php connection
+// Connection name, corresponding to connection in plugin/webman/redis-queue/redis.php

 public $connection = 'default';